AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-billingsettings/manage-your-billing/wp-billing-page.md

 ![Usage_Statistics.png](assets/usage-statistics-350x51.png)

-### Usage Warnings
+### [!UICONTROL Usage Warnings]

-The [[!UICONTROL Proof] Permissions Profiles in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) set as the Billing Contact (1) on your account will be notified via email when your account reaches:
+The [[!UICONTROL Proof Permissions Profiles] in [!DNL Workfront] Proof](../../../workfront-proof/wp-acct-admin/account-settings/proof-perm-profiles-in-wp.md) set as the Billing Contact (1) on your account will be notified via email when your account reaches:

 * 75% and then 98% of your storage capacity
 * 75% and then 100% of your proof limit